Leaderboard

 2 points

-Ya just gotta accept that Star Wars is a girly franchise like Twilight, Fifty Shades of Grey and Pitch Perfect now.
+15. Ya just gotta accept that Star Wars is a girly franchise like Twilight, Fifty Shades of Grey and Pitch Perfect now.
 Us dudes, or more specifically us straight white blokes, we're just obsolete now.
 We're all gonna die soon, as the progrethive Gen-Zs and their automation overlords, Universal Basic Incomes and their Alexandria Ocasio-Cortezes will rise to rule the world.
-And Star Wars will become a more incluthive and politically correct franchise that women, racial minorities and the disabled will finally be able to call their own.2 points -
+And Star Wars will become a more incluthive and politically correct franchise that women, racial minorities and the disabled will finally be able to call their own.

-Okee, I moved all the off-topic posts out of here, and into the Disenchantment thread.
+16. Okee, I moved all the off-topic posts out of here, and into the Disenchantment thread.
 People of JWFan, please only discuss Episode 9 related stuff in this thread. @Mattris, you've shown me no reason in your time here on this site that you are not here for the sole purpose of arguing and debating with people about Star Wars, because you don't like the franchise any more.
 There is nothing wrong with having that viewpoint and there is nothing wrong with debating topics back and forth on a message board, but every other user here balances out negative posts with positive ones, argumentative posts with appreciative posts, informative posts with silly posts, etc. As a result I moved ALL your posts from here into the Disenchantment thread even the ones specifically about Episode 9.
 If you want to be a contributing member of our forums, you're going to have to act more normally and less trolly and argumentative.
 If you don't want to do that then I'm afraid I'm going to request that you do 100% of your posting in the disenchantment thread until you can prove that you deserve to be let out of it.
 Even if you want to reply to this message, do it in that thread.
-Thank you.2 points
+Thank you.

 1 point